 Bleed is the area outside of the trim line that will get cut off.
 While it ultimately gets removed, it plays a critical role in the final presentation of your product.
 Designing for bleed makes sure your design, whether photo, graphic, or solid color, reaches all the way to the edge of your bag when it’s trimmed, avoiding unintended white edges.

 A minimum of .0625” (1/16”) of bleed is required.
-We strongly recommend you use our templates for your artwork, as they already include the required amount of bleed.
+We require you use our templates for your artwork, as they already include the required amount of bleed.

 Use our pre-screen validator before submitting your artwork to Roastar.
 It costs nothing, and it can help find some of the big "gotcha" issues before you send your files along, saving everyone time and effort in the long run.VALIDATE YOUR FILES